 Tenderize with Enzymes

-Naturally occurring compounds will have a tenderizing effect on your flat iron steak.
+Before you consider using a meat tenderizer, you need to know that naturally occurring compounds will have a tenderizing effect on your flat iron steak.

 Found in fruit acids, vinegars and enzymes (e.g. kiwi), they are a natural way of breaking down muscle structures leading to more tender meat.